sophierobinson/BGOreport/README.md

 results for application and histogram plots code.R, runEGO.R, functionGenerator.R,
-image.scale.R	and
-lhslike.Rda are the code files used for my Application (Chapter 4)
+image.scale.R	are the code files used for my Application (Chapter 4)